CorentinMAG/SPA/README.md

 > ![danger]
 We cannot call an `async` method from a non `async` method, if you want to call `fetchConfig` from `init` method you also have to convert the `init` to a async one.

 > ![question]
-Inside wich version of ECMAScript async/await has been released ?
+For wich version of ECMAScript async/await has been released?

 ### Checklist
   - [ ] I converted the old Ajax request with Fetch Api.